-King James VI & I spent the Christmas of 1603 at Hampton Court Palace, and saw several of Shakespeare’s plays performed there, including, perhaps, A Midsummer Night's Dream and (it would be nice to suppose in the presence of the King and his Queen, Anne of Denmark) Hamlet.
+King James VI & I spent the Christmas of 1603 at Hampton Court Palace, and saw several of Shakespeare’s plays performed there.
 King James I presided over the Hampton Court Conference in January 1604 to settle the grievances of the Puritans against the Elizabethan Settlement of the Church of England, and Lancelot Andrewes, still Dean of Westminster (but later appointed by the King as Bishop successively of Chichester, Ely, and Winchester), was among his advisers.
 The King commissioned the Authorised Version of the Bible, which was published in 1611.
 Dean Andrewes was responsible for much of the finest work in that translation.

 The early Stuart kings - probably King James I with his marriage to Anne of Denmark, certainly King Charles I and King Charles II, and notoriously King James II with his second marriage to Mary of Modena - had queen consorts who were Roman Catholics.
 The beautiful Queen’s Chapel in Marlborough Gate opposite St James’s Palace was provided for the ministry of their own Catholic chaplains to Queen Henrietta Maria, the sister of King Louis XIII of France, and to Queen Catherine of Braganza, and their Catholic households.
-When the Court was at Hampton Court Palace the Queen’s Holy Day Closet on the south west side overlooking the Chapel Royal, where King Henry VIII may have married his last queen, Queen Catherine Parr, in July 1543, was used by the Queen and her ladies-in-waiting and probably by her Catholic Chaplain from time to time.
-It is now used every day for the daily Eucharist, a said service which is celebrated every day of the year on ferias and Saints' days except when I am on holiday.
+When the Court was at Hampton Court Palace the Queen’s Holy Day Closet on the south west side overlooking the Chapel was used by the Queen and her ladies-in-waiting and probably by her Catholic Chaplain from time to time.

 When King William III and Queen Mary II came to the throne, the King preferred Hampton Court Palace to Whitehall Palace because of its healthy location and the hunting.
-In the Chapel Royal he had the Royal Arms he bore at the beginning of his reign, before the Scots accepted him as King, engraved on the gilt charger, chalice and flagons which his uncle King Charles II had presented to the Chapel Royal : the arms of Ireland appear in two quarters of the coat of arms.
-When I had been Chaplain for only a few months, I saw a group of visitors after Evensong one Sunday admiring the charger, and went up to them.
-One of them, a lady, asked me to explain why the arms of Ireland appeared twice in the Royal Arms on the charger.
-I said I didn't know, but would be happy to find out and let her know the answer.
-She said, “Yes, please do.
-My name is Mary McAleese, and I'm the President of Ireland!”
+In the Chapel Royal he had the Royal Arms he bore at the beginning of his reign, before the Scots accepted him as King, engraved on the gilt charger, chalice and flagons which his uncle Charles II had presented to the Chapel: the arms of Ireland appear in two quarters of the coat of arms.

 King William commissioned Sir Christopher Wren to rebuild the Palace in the Baroque style.
 Queen Mary II took a great interest in the work, too, and it continued until her sudden death from smallpox at the age of thirty-two in 1694.
 The King was deeply distressed by her death, for she was beautiful, vivacious and generous-hearted; he stopped the work on the Palace for three years.
 It was not until 1697, after he had finished the main task of his reign - which consisted of campaigning every summer on the Continent to restrain the territorial ambitions of King Louis XIV of France - that he resumed work on the Palace and the Privy Garden on the South Front in the French style similar to his garden at Het Loo Palace in the Dutch Republic.
-The Chapel Royal was rebuilt, and the Holy Day Closets were redesigned.
-As he suffered from asthma, the King had the floor of the Holy Day Closets lowered by a couple of feet to save him having to climb so many stairs!
-But, asthma or no asthma, he continued to enjoy hunting at Hampton Court Place during the winter and campaigning on the Continent every summer.
+The Chapel Royal was refurbished, and the Holy Day Closets were redesigned.
 It was when the King was riding in Home Park that his horse fell over a molehill in February 1702; he died soon afterwards at Kensington Palace.
-Jacobite sympathisers, then and ever since, have referred gratefully to the regicidal mole responsible for King William III's death as “The little gentleman in velvet”!
+Jacobite sympathisers, then and ever since, have referred gratefully to the regicidal mole responsible for William’s death as “The little gentleman in velvet”!